pstaender/laravel-api-react-frontend-boilerplate/README.md

 Please check carefully all security related settings (CORS, database, mail etc) before deploying on production.

-Please also ensure that you always run on the latest possible PHP `composer update` and NodeJS `yarn update` modules :)
+Please also ensure that you always run on the latest possible PHP `composer update` and NodeJS `npm update` modules :)

+# TODOs

 * REMOVE i18n-react
 * api docs
 * set expire date of tokens